cybermura-dev/GameHub/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/takeshikodev/GameHub/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Takeshiko